 - For details on how to configure your ArcGIS Server site, see the Getting started after install section of this help system.

-- To learn how to make the data referenced by your GIS resource available to the server, see the topic Make your data accessible to ArcGIS Server.
+- To learn how to make the data referenced by your GIS resource available to the server, see the topic Making your data accessible to ArcGIS Server.

-To get started publishing your GIS resource as a service, follow these steps.
+To get started publishing your GIS resource as a service to the server, follow these steps.

 - Follow the directions in the table below based on what you want to publish to the server:

-If you want to publish a map document…
+If you want to publish a map or globe document…

-…open the ArcMap document and choose File > Share As > Service from the main menu.
+…open the ArcMap or ArcGlobe document and choose File > Share As > Service from the main menu.

 If you want to publish a geoprocessing model or tool…

-…browse to a successful result of the model or tool in the Results window, right-click it, and choose Share As > Geoprocessing Service.
+…browse to a successful result of the model or tool in the Results window, right-click it, then choose Share As > Geoprocessing Service.

 If you want to publish something else, such as a geodatabase or address locator…

-…browse to the item in ArcCatalog or the Catalog window, right-click it, and choose Share As Service.
+…browse to the item in ArcCatalog or the Catalog window, right-click it, then choose Share As Service.